VLSIDA/OpenRAM/README.md

 * _calibreDRC.rul_ is the DRC rule file.
 * dc_runset is the command file for caliber.
 * temp.gds is the layout
+* (.mag files if using SCMOS)
+* temp.sp is the netlist
-* test1.drc.err is the std err output of the command
+* test1.drc.err is the std err output of the DRC command
-* test1.drc.out is the standard output of the command
+* test1.drc.out is the standard output of the DRC command
+* test1.drc.results is the DRC results file
+* test1.lvs.err is the std err output of the LVS command
+* test1.lvs.out is the standard output of the LVS command
-* test1.drc.db is the DRC results file
+* test1.lvs.results is the DRC results file

 If DRC/LVS fails, the first thing is to check if it ran in the .out and .err file.
 This shows the standard output and error output from running DRC/LVS.
 If there is a setup problem it will be shown here.

-If DRC/LVS runs, but doesn't pass, you then should look at the .db file.
+If DRC/LVS runs, but doesn't pass, you then should look at the .results file.
 If the DRC fails, it will typically show you the command that was used to run caliber.
 It is something like this:
 ```